AishaNoory/GovBot-Prototype/examples/chat_api_examples.md

 ## Including Optional Metadata

 You can include additional metadata with your chat requests to provide more context.
+This metadata is stored with the chat session and can be used for tracking, analytics, or other purposes.

 ### Request